Want a secure career in a compassionate field of animal health? Consider one of the best master’s in veterinary sciences.

 Probably not.
 Because tradition is so important at this award-winning university, Cornell continues to offer some of its oldest and best programs in the country.
 One of its most reputable, long-lasting departments?
 The College of Veterinary Medicine, has produced generations of meaningful research and successful graduates.

 That’s not to say that Cornell doesn’t embrace change, however.
-In fact, the Master of Professional Studies in Veterinary Parasitology is a new degree being offered within the College of Veterinary Medicine.
+The Master of Professional Studies in Veterinary Parasitology is a new degree being offered within the College of Veterinary Medicine.

 This veterinary science program is designed for students who want to expand their careers with specialized professional advanced training and to engage in industry-relevant experiences.
 Labs and courses are offered in a hybrid fashion, with programming offered online and on campus.
 The hybrid approach accommodates working professionals and offers rigorous training that prepares students to work in a multitude of animal care fields.